-The strike project began in 1992 when it occupied the derelict Victorian public lavatory in Spitalfields.
+The strike project began when it occupied the derelict Victorian public lavatory in Spitalfields.
 With the owner's later consent, the disused space was returned to public access, if not for its original use.
 Over 4 years the Public Lavatory went to incubate and host a sequence of projects which received some stray critical attention from the formal gallery system and funding structures.

 1, casualised and affective labour and 2, authorship.

 From the curatorial perspective, the ecosystem had a working function - to redefine the telos of an artist's work to something that had to be constructed in parallel.
 The specificity of the project so lay in the artist's presense in that field.

-Whilst the ecosystem was a construct outside of or external to individual authorship, how it was animated given the diversity of subjects involved and how it operated at an individual level required working concepts such as Bourdieu’s habitus .
+Whilst the ecosystem was a construct outside of or external to individual authorship, how it was animated given the diversity of subjects involved and how it operated at an individual level required broader working concepts such as Bourdieu’s habitus .

 Habitus may be described as ' the total ideational environment', the practical sense of an environment arising from a subject's background.
 With the slow development of every strike project, the ecosystem was a sequential montage of 'overlapping habitus'.
 This was about an evolution of context, not about an autonomy of production, or value neutrality as art.

 Whilst this strategy brought into frame multiple subjects, neither was it strike’s agenda to represent the labour of each; labour had its particular domains of representation.
 The methodology of using an ecologic was to clarify or aestheticise the ideology at work in the process by which an artist’s labour acquires value, in particular, exchange value.